 - Cryptosporidium galli: Infects the proventriculus.
 Affects chickens in Asia, Europe, Oceania, and South America.
 Found in Bucerotiformes, Galliformes, Passeriformes, Psittaciformes, and Phoenicopteriformes.

 - Cryptosporidium andersoni: Affects chickens and other Galliformes in Europe.

 - Cryptosporidium parvum: Infects the small intestine or caecum.
 Found in Accipitriformes, Anseriformes, Charadriiformes, Galliformes, Passeriformes, and Psittaciformes in Asia, Europe, and the Americas.

-Oocysts are capable of surviving outside the chicken for long periods of time (often greater than 6 months duration) in cool, moist environments, especially water sources.
+oocysts excreted in the feces and surrounding environment, from an infected host.
+The host doesn't need to be a chicken.
+Many other species of birds can be infected hosts.
+Oocysts are capable of surviving outside their host for long periods of time (often greater than 6 months duration) in cool, moist environments, especially water sources.

 is detected in the conjunctiva, sinus, trachea, lungs, kidneys, small and large intestine, cloaca, and bursa of Fabricius in chickens.